Miso roasted under the broiler, enoki mushrooms, oyster mushrooms, grated parmesan, olive oil.

 2601 Murray St, Port Moody, BC V3H 3R5

 Their tasting room also shares space with the brewery, so on brewing days, you can smell the grains mashing, or the hops boiling in the kettle.
 The beer styles they offer are pretty standard (IPA, brown ale, and blonde) but the balanced flavors of their beers are quite astonishing.
-The highly aromatic (and none too bitter) IPA’s great, the brown is comforting with a touch of bite from dark grains, but my favorite is the blonde.
+They live up to their name by serving beers that are easily identifiable as ales, with a subtle fruity, yeasty flavor.
+The highly aromatic (and none too bitter) IPA’s great, the brown is comforting with a bit of a bite from dark grains, but my favorite is the blonde.
 I know that blondes aren’t the kind of style that you go crazy over, but the complexity that they pack into their blonde while retaining the crispness is just wonderful.
 This is a great place to get growlers, since it’s hard to get tired or overwhelmed by their beer.
 Also, they usually have a cask conditioned beer lying around, which gets me always excited.

 By the way, Yellow Dog and Moody Ales are about a 5 minute walk from each other.
 Plan on visiting both.